torin-stephen/FlocusTweaks/README.md

 - Allows users to paste Spotify playlist URLs to update the embedded music player.
 - Fixes visual quirks of the Music Player.

+### 5. Focus Timer
+- Allows users to time up instead of down on the focus dash.
+- Not fully implemented.

 ### 5. Settings Tab
 - Replaces the support tab with a custom settings tab for Flocus Tweaks.
 - Loads the changelog from github repository.